mengxu98/ImmuCycReg-framework/README.md

 # &#x1F534;ImmuCycReg-framework

-The code repository is for paper: Integration of single sample and population analysis for understanding Immune evasion mechanisms of lung cancer (In revision).
+The code repository is for paper: Integration of single sample and population analysis for understanding Immune evasion mechanisms of lung cancer (In revision).<br/>

 ## &#x1F539;DATA links:
   Processed data from this study are available in the reproducibility GitHub repository (https://github.com/mengxu98/ImmuCycReg-framework/tree/main/data).<br/>